 Children’s Literature M.F.A.

-There is also a Certificate in Children's Book Illustration available at the graduate level.
+Certificate in Children's Book Illustration

 Children’s Literature Journal

 Children’s Literature is the annual journal of the Modern Language Association Division on Children’s Literature and of the Children’s Literature Association.
 It was founded in 1972 by the late Francelia Butler and is now edited at Hollins by Lisa Rowe Fraustino, with R.H.W.
 Dillard serving as editor-in-chief.
 Students in the Hollins M.A. program in children’s literature have the opportunity to apply for a summer internship with the journal.
 Visit the Children’s Literature Association website.

 Our faculty don’t just teach — they do.
 They are all working writers and artists or scholars active in the field, and sometimes all three.
 They will teach you to find your own voice, your style, your medium, your passion.
 In addition you’ll meet visiting scholars, writers and artists every summer.

 Hollins University’s graduate programs in children’s literature and children’s book illustration are applauding what director Lisa Fraustino called “a true bounty of books published this year by our faculty and program graduates.”

 Three alumnae of Hollins University’s graduate programs in children’s literature and children’s book illustration, Dhonielle Clayton M.A. ’09, Cassie Gustafson M.F.A. ’17, and Ali Standish M.F.A. ’15, are among the authors highlighted in Publishers Weekly’s (PW) 10th Children’s Starred Reviews Annual.
 Books that receive a star from PW indicate that they are titles of exceptional merit.